wombleton/gitlaw-nz/acts/C/Crown Minerals Act 1991.md

-    *   (b) if the change of operator relates to a Tier 1 permit for exploration or mining, if the Health and Safety Regulator---
+    *   (b) if the change of operator relates to a Tier 1 permit for exploration or mining, if WorkSafe---

-        *   (i) is satisfied that any requirements of the [Health and Safety in Employment Act 1992][203], or regulations made under that Act, that the proposed operator must meet before carrying out day-to-day management of activities under the permit have been, or are likely to be, met; and
+        *   (i) is satisfied that any requirements of the [Health and Safety in Employment Act 1992][229], or regulations made under that Act, that the proposed operator must meet before carrying out day-to-day management of activities under the permit have been, or are likely to be, met; and

         *   (ii) has advised the chief executive that it is so satisfied.

-    Section 41C: inserted, on 24 May 2013, by [section 33][292] of the Crown Minerals Amendment Act 2013 (2013 No 14).
+    Section 41C: inserted, on 24 May 2013, by [section 33][293] of the Crown Minerals Amendment Act 2013 (2013 No 14).

+    Section 41C(3)(b): amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 ##### 41D General provisions relating to transfers, dealings, and changes of permit operator